Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

-\begin{proof} $G_1$ is $2$-connected since we removed all the cut-vertices of $G$, without introducing new ones.
-Also, it is a cycle-tree since $G$ is a cycle-tree and we only removed tree-vertices from $G$. \end{proof}
+\begin{proof} Let $G_1$ be the $1$-frame of $G$.
+Graph $G_1$ is $2$-connected since, by removing the $c$-flags, all the cut-vertices of $G$ are not cut-vertices of $G_1$; moreover no new cut-vertex has been introduced.
+Graph $G$ is also a cycle-tree since~$G$ is a cycle-tree and we only removed tree-vertices from $G$ that are not dominant cut-vertices. \end{proof}

 The following lemma consider the special case when $G$ is a partial $2$-tree and it will be used in the proof of \Cref{thm:cycle-pseudotree}.